r3code/SiteReliabilityEngineering/README.md

 <h3>SLAs</h3>

-**SLA (Service Level Agreement)** - Essentially the consequences of a failed SLO.
+**SLA (Service Level Agreement)** - essentially the consequences of a failed SLO.
 Usually comes in the form of direct or indirect monetary compensation.

 *Example*: GCP breaks their HTTP SLO.
 GCP reimburses the company with $100 in cloud credits.

-**The Happiness Test** - The minimum threshold to ensure that customers are happy.
+**The Happiness Test** - the minimum threshold to ensure that customers are happy.